Bedrock-OSS/bedrock-wiki/docs/documentation/queries.md

 variable.zNorm = query.movement_direction(2) / variable.mag;
 ```

-For more information on normalized vectors you can play around with this <a href=https://www.desmos.com/calculator/hhoamwgve2>Desmos graph<a>
+For more information on normalized vectors you can play around with this <a href=https://www.desmos.com/calculator/hhoamwgve2>Desmos graph</a>

 | Argument | Axis |
 | -------- | ---- |